 Then, when Samantha dumps Prince Charming for the Frog Prince, he gets revenge by hiring the witch (Mo’s mother!) who originally put Samantha to sleep.
 So the witch turns Samantha’s vanity against her with a spell that causes Samantha’s face to appear as a pig when reflected in the mirrors.
 Samantha becomes hysterical when she realises that she can never see her beautiful face again.
 “How can I live without admiring myself?
 I can’t stand it!”
 Samantha shrieks like a maniac, shattering all the mirrors and herself in the process.
 Talk about narcissism.

 Mo (delinquent): Mo’s world is ruled by crime, where crime, violence and anarchy are the rule.
 Everyone has prison numbers, and if they are stripped of them they become non-persons and fall prey to lynch mobs.
 Education at reform schools (which in the girls’ case is modelled on Alcatraz and patrolled by guards with live bullets in their guns) teaches crime (safe-cracking, forgery, framing, pickpocketing etc).
 The only crime in this world is to do a good deed, which is punishable by lynching – and nearly happens to the other girls.
-It seems the perfect world for the delinquent Mo to flourish – until she is kidnapped by gangsters and given a pair of concrete shoes.
+It seems the perfect world for the delinquent Mo to flourish – until she is kidnapped by gangsters and given a pair of concrete shoes when the ransom demand fails.
 This has Mo anxious to turn over a new leaf if she returns to the real world before she is even thrown into the river to drown.

 Clare (intellectual): Clare’s world is ruled intellectualism, and the size of your IQ determines your standing in society.
 At the top of society are the “swots” and at the bottom are the “dullards” – a dimwitted subhuman species who are classed as animals and are treated as such (experimentation, slaughter houses, etc).
 The other girls are dullards because Clare always considered them stupid, “so in her world, we are stupid.”
 Clare is an arrogant, clinical scientist ready to perform experiments on her “dullard” classmates.
 But she doesn’t get the chance because dullard liberationists break them out of the laboratory and turn them loose into the wild.